dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ## Usage - Applications

+Showcases:

 * create/view reports and dashboards
     * (*report vs dashboard*: reports provide more pieces of information regarding the dashboard, i.e. reports include a more detailed collection of tables and charts, while dashboards are mostly used for monitoring what is going on)

 * use a Power BI phone app to monitor progress on a targeted variable

+* view inventory and manufacturing progress in a real-time dashboard in the service

 ------